 If you live or work in Chattanooga, you are probably aware of how frequently car accidents occur.
 Traffic backups caused by crashes are not uncommon, especially in some of the more accident-prone areas such as through the Ridge Cut, on Bonny Oaks Drive, and on Gunbarrel Road near Hamilton Place.
 Sitting in the traffic after an accident is bad enough, but when you suffer injuries in a crash there is much more to worry about.

 In some cases, victims of car accidents can file a claim and recover compensation to pay their medical bills, lost wages, and more.
 If you need help getting the money you deserve after another driver causes your crash, we can help.
-The Chattanooga car accident lawyers at the Law Offices of Ogle, Elrod & Baril, PLLC offer free case evaluations and can help you understand your legal options.
+The Chattanooga car accident lawyers at OEB Law, PLLC offer free case evaluations and can help you understand your legal options.
 Call us today at 865-546-1111 to make an appointment.

 When can I file a claim for compensation?